 Firstly, let’s talk about your colours and I suggest that you follow my advice here and opt for black and white.
 This palette keeps you well away from childish oranges and purples and keeps you firmly in the realms of adulthood.
 It also allows you flexibility to tone up or soften the Halloween vibe, as you feel appropriate.
 You can also add in some metallic touches for contrast and gauzy, lightweight fabrics for that ethereal look.

-If you’re brave, a full black gown is certainly a show-stopping option and to keep your look oh-so elegant, why not go for a black layer above a lighter toned gown?
+If you’re brave, a full black gown teamed with beautifulblack hair accessory is certainly a show-stopping option and to keep your look oh-so elegant, why not go for a dark hued layer above a lighter toned gown?
 Another alternative would be a white gown with a black velvet sash or belt or even a dramatic bustle.
 Bridesmaids in black of course look fabulous and a classic Little Black Dress can be worn and worn again afterwards.

 Depending on the gown you choose, you can either opt for white flowers or go gothic with deep red roses, darkest purple flowers or silvery foliage.
 Spiky, wild and untamed bouquets look great and you could use more black velvet around the handle of a bouquet or as an addition to a buttonhole.
 Also, use lots of draping, hanging foliage – this will give you the right look and help you create a beautifully eerie atmosphere.